-Thank you to the kind reviewers who take the time to make comment on any FableCroft books!
+Thank you to the kind readers and reviewers who take the time to make comment on any FableCroft books!

 INSERT TITLE HERE

 A snappy review for Insert Title Here via Amazon, in which the reviewer calls the book: “literate and entertaining”.

 Deanne Sheldon-Collins reviewed Insert Title Here in Aurealis #81, recommending that: If you want immersing but varied fiction, insert this title into your reading list.

 Over at Marianne de Pierres’ blog, Joelene Pynnonen reviews Insert Title Here, noting it has: …consistently astounding world-building.
 Story after story explores unfamiliar realms – and story after story succeeds in making those realms blindingly convincing.
 As the title suggests, the possibilities in these stories are endless, and some of the worlds are so lovingly rendered that they would be more suited to a novel.

 Katharine at VentureAdlaxre gives us another stellar review, saying of Insert Title Here that “every single story is heart-breaking or grim or absurdly strange and wonderful, and all are incredibly read-able.”

 In the Future Fire’s comprehensive review of Cranky Ladies of History, reviewer Valerie Vitale had some thoughtful comments, including:“…a collection of stories definitely worth reading … informative and very engaging on an emotional level.
 It is a fascinating and inspiring parade of great women…”

 In Aurealis magazine (#81).
 Deanne Sheldon-Collins looked at Cranky Ladies of History and notes that the book: showcases historical fiction, but touches of surrealism and folklore embrace the speculative nature of rewriting history.